renee127/renee127/README.md

 - 🌱 I’m currently working on an MS in Data Science and Analytics at Florida Atlantic University
 - 💻 I recently earned the Data Scientist Certificate from Practicum by Yandex (Thank you Women Who Code for the Scholarship!)
-- 👩‍💻 I plan to start contributing to open source projects
+- 👩‍💻 I'm exploring open source data sources and learning Tableau with a [viz a day](https://public.tableau.com/app/profile/renee.raven)
 - 🔎 I'm looking for a full time remote job
 - 📫 How to reach me: [rraven2021@fau.edu](mailto:rraven2021@fau.edu) or [https://www.linkedin.com/in/renee-raven/](https://www.linkedin.com/in/renee-raven/)